The Regime (miniseries): Production

-The project was announced by HBO in July 2022 with Will Tracy serving as showrunner, with Stephen Frears directing and Kate Winslet, Frank Rich and Tracey Seaward acting as executive producers.
-The writing team includes Seth Reiss, Juli Weiner, Jen Spyra, Gary Shteyngart, and Sarah DeLappe.
-The miniseries will mark Winslet's third lead role in an HBO drama series after Mildred Pierce, and Mare of Easttown.
+The project was announced by HBO in July 2022 with Will Tracy serving as showrunner, Stephen Frears directing, and Kate Winslet, Frank Rich, and Tracey Seaward acting as executive producers.
+The writing team included Seth Reiss, Juli Weiner, Jen Spyra, Gary Shteyngart, and Sarah DeLappe.
+The miniseries marked Winslet's third lead role in an HBO drama series after Mildred Pierce and Mare of Easttown.
 In April 2023, the title of the project was officially revealed to have changed from the working title The Palace to The Regime.

 Casting

 In October 2022, Matthias Schoenaerts was added to the cast.
 In December 2022, it was confirmed that Andrea Riseborough was joining the cast, and that Hugh Grant would appear in a guest role.
 In January 2023 the series added Martha Plimpton to the cast and Jessica Hobbs behind the camera as co-executive producer and director.
 That same month, Guillaume Gallienne was cast as Winslet's husband.
 In April 2023, it was announced Danny Webb, David Bamber, Henry Goodman, Stanley Townsend, Louie Mynett, Rory Keenan, Karl Markovics, and Pippa Haywood had joined the cast of the series.